 All forms of financial aid are awarded for one academic year (Fall and Spring).
 You will need to apply for need-based funding (including scholarships, loans and work-study) for the third semester.
 You will receive information on re-applying for third semester financial aid in the Spring semester.
 In order to be eligible for any financial aid funding, you must maintain good academic standing B average).

 Below you will find information about the Federal and State financial aid funding options.
 The Graduate Center’s Office of Financial Aid will be processing requests for funding.
 If you will be applying for Federal Direct Loans, a loan request form will be available through the Graduate Center’s Office of Financial Aid in the coming weeks.
 We will post it to the Admitted Student website when it becomes available.

-Should you have questions or concerns about financing your academic program, please contact our Financial Aid Manager, Ray Villalona, so that he may discuss how to make this program possible.
-Feel free to email him at RVillalona@gc.cuny.edu or call him at (212) 817-7460.
+Should you have questions or concerns about financing your academic program, please contact our Financial Aid Office, so that they may discuss how to make this program possible.
+Feel free to email firstname.lastname@example.org or call (212) 817-7460.

 Federal and State Aid

 In all cases, federal and state aid is based solely on financial need.
 Federal aid for graduate students includes Federal Direct Loans, Federal Perkins Loans, and Federal Work-Study.